marcglasberg/fast_immutable_collections/README.md

 no flushing will take place.

-Each collection still keeps a `counter` variable which starts at `0`, but it will be incremented during methods calls only while `counter >= 0`.
+Each collection still keeps a `counter` variable which starts at `0`, but it will be incremented during method calls only while `counter >= 0`.
 As soon as this counter reaches a certain value called the `flushFactor`, the collection is marked for flushing.